amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 x = [e0, e1, e2]
 ```

 We may declare `inner` and `outer` vector product functions like this.
-Both functions take as arguments two size-$n$ vectors of $𝛼$-typed elements.
-The result of `inner` is a scalar of type $𝛼$, and the result of `outer` is an $n \times n$ matrix of $𝛼$-typed elements.
-Note the `(𝛼 : Num) ⇒` type constraint on the type parameter $𝛼$.
+Both functions take as arguments two size-$n$ vectors of $\alpha$-typed elements.
+The result of `inner` is a scalar of type $𝛼$, and the result of `outer` is an $n \times n$ matrix of $\alpha$-typed elements.

 ```
 inner : (𝛼 : Num) ⇒ [𝛼 n] → [𝛼 n] → 𝛼
 outer : (𝛼 : Num) ⇒ [𝛼 n] → [𝛼 n] → [𝛼 n n]
 ```

+Note the type constraint `(𝛼 : Num) ⇒`.
+The the declaration of the `Vector` type, the type parameter $\alpha$ is unconstrained.
+But in these functions, $\alpha$ is constrained to be a type in the `Num` class.
 Since the type parameter $𝛼$ is unconstrained in the vector data constructor `[𝛼 n]`, it is possible to create a vector of non-numeric elements.
 But the compiler will raise a type error, when the user attempts to pass a non-numeric vector to `inner` or `outer`, which expects the argument to be vectors of numeric elements.

 Array processing languages, like Fortran, APL, and Matlab support convenient syntax for accessing ranges and elements.
 Python, Julia, Mojo, and other modern languages have adopted this array access syntax.
 So do we.
 Our 1D sequence access syntax is shown below.

 ```
-x[i] ## ith vector element where n is size of x and i ≤ n-1 x[-i] ## (n-1)-ith vector element where i ≤ n-1
+x[i] ## ith vector element where n is size of x and i ≤ n-1 x[-i] ## (n-1-i)th vector element where i ≤ n-1
 x[ia..ib] ## subvector of elements from x[ia] to x[ib]
 x[i..] ## subvector of elements from x[i] to the last x[..i] ## subvector of elements from x[0] to x[i]